NemProject/nem-docs/pages/Guides/supernode-program/docs.en.md

   Opening port 7880 is required to allow the servant to work correctly.

-  Port 7778 allows NEM Wallet to connect using websockets to the server.
+  Port 7778 allows NEM NanoWallet to connect using websockets to the server.

 - **Step 10**: Start NIS Client, Let it Synchronize, and Then Start the Servant.